Red Bay lifeboat helps bring 17 Spanish trawlermen to safety

-Red Bay and Larne RNLI came to the aid of 17 fisherman last night (Thursday 11 March) after their 35m Spanish trawler got into difficulty 11 miles east of Cushendall.
+Red Bay and Larne RNLI came to the aid of 17 fisherman on Thursday night (11th March) after their 35m Spanish trawler got into difficulty 11 miles east of Cushendall.

 The volunteer crews at both stations were requested to launch their all-weather lifeboats just before 7.30pm following a report from Belfast Coastguard that the trawler had lost all power and was drifting into a shipping lane.